-- Four known deposits Kianna, Anne, Colette and 58B, distributed along a 3 km strike-length at the north end of the 33 km Saskatoon Lake Conductor ("SLC"). - 2015 drilling near SHE-02 to follow-up historical uranium mineralization outlined a previously unknown hydrothermal clay alteration zone that will require follow-up drilling in future programs. - 2016 exploration drill tested electromagnetic targets on the southern Shea Creek claims.
-Seven holes totalling 4,099 m were completed in 2016.
+- Four known deposits Kianna, Anne, Colette and 58B, distributed along a 3 km strike-length at the north end of the 33 km Saskatoon Lake Conductor ("SLC"). - 2015 drilling near SHE-02 to follow-up historical uranium mineralization outlined a previously unknown hydrothermal clay alteration zone that will require follow-up drilling in future programs. - UEX owns 49.0975% equity in the Shea Creek deposits.

 In July 2017, UEX and Orano acquired two small mineral claims from Eagle Plains Resources in exchange for a 2% NSR royalty.
-These two claims abut the southern portion of the Shea Creek project and were added to the Shea Creek asset.
+These two claims abut the southern portion of the Shea Creek Project and were added to the Shea Creek Project.

 In December 2017, UEX acquired two claims totalling 4,272 hectares, one located at the north end of the project and one that covered a segment of the Saskatoon Lake Conductor system.
-Both claims were incorporated into the Shea Creek Property.
+Both claims were incorporated into the Shea Creek Project.